-- 1. At the time of first enrollment at College of the Sequoias\, as long as continuous enrollment is maintained; or - 2.
+- 1. At the time of first enrollment at College of the Sequoias^{}, as long as continuous enrollment is maintained; or - 2.
 Any academic year while continuous enrollment is maintained at College of the Sequoias; or - 3.
 At the time continuous enrollment is reestablished and maintained at College of the Sequoias; or - 4.
-At the time of graduation

-\ At the time of first enrollment at College of the Sequoias does not apply to students concurrently enrolled in high school.
+At the time of graduation - At the time of first enrollment at College of the Sequoias does not apply to students concurrently enrolled in high school.
 Continuous enrollment is defined as enrollment in at least one semester per calendar year or one semester per academic year excluding summer session and ends with a break of more than two consecutive semesters (continuous enrollment cannot be maintained with a break of more than two consecutive semesters excluding summer session).
 Any academic record symbol (A-F, CR, NC, P, NP, I, IP, W) shall constitute enrollment.
+Exception: COS enrolled high school students completing all degree requirements while in high school can be awarded the degree requirements using any catalog rights listed.